hyperledger-labs/zeto/zkp/js/README.md

 # Zeto toolkit javascript library

-The main purpose of the javascript project is testing the circom based ZKP circuits.
-The test cases demonstrate the expected behaviors of the circuits, which can be used as the reference to build a client implementation for the Zeto toolkit.
+The main purpose of the javascript project is initializing the testing environment for the circom-based ZKP circuits.
+The included test cases demonstrate expected behaviors of the provided circuits, which can be used as a reference to build client implementations for the Zeto toolkit.

 # Build